rubensworks/jbr.js/packages/experiment-bsbm/README.md

 ### Configuration fields

-* `datasetScale`: Scale factor (1 ~= 100K triples), defaults to 1.
-* `queryCount`: Query count per type.
-* `queryRecurrence`: Query recurrence factor.
+* `productCount`: The number of products in the dataset.
+91 products make about 50K triples.
+Defaults to 1000.
 * `generateHdt`: If a `dataset.hdt` should also be generated.
+* `endpointUrl`: URL through which the SPARQL endpoint of the `hookSparqlEndpoint` hook will be exposed from within the Docker container.
+When the endpoint is hosted on your main machine outside of Docker, this will be something like `http://host.docker.internal:3001/sparql`.
-* `endpointUrl`: URL through which the SPARQL endpoint of the `hookSparqlEndpoint` hook will be exposed.
+* `endpointUrlExternal`: URL through which the SPARQL endpoint of the `hookSparqlEndpoint` hook will be exposed.
-* `queryRunnerReplication`: Number of replication runs for [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
+* `warmupRuns`: Number of warmup runs.
-* `queryRunnerWarmupRounds`: Number of warmup runs for [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
+* `runs`: Number of actual query runs.
-* `queryRunnerRecordTimestamps`: Flag to indicate if result arrival timestamps must be recorded by [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
-* `queryRunnerRecordHttpRequests`: Flag to indicate if the number of http requests must be reported by [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
-* `queryRunnerUrlParamsInit`: A JSON record of string mappings containing URL parameters that will be passed to the SPARQL endpoint during initialization to check if the endpoint is up.
-* `queryRunnerUrlParamsRun`: A JSON record of string mappings containing URL parameters that will be passed to the SPARQL endpoint during query executions.
-* `queryTimeoutFallback`: An optional timeout value for a single query in milliseconds, to be used as fallback in case the SPARQL endpoint hook's timeout fails.
-This should always be higher than the timeout value configured in the SPARQL endpoint hook.

 ## License